eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 {: .challenge}

 > ## Challenge Problem
+> Open and read in the data from Plates_output_simple.csv.
 > Write a new csv-formatted file that contains only the rows for the control condition and includes only the columns for Time,
 > colonyCount, avgColonySize, and percentColonyArea.
 > Hint: you can use the .join() function to join a list of items into a string.